Chapter 6: Child Support and Spousal Maintenance

 Once the assessment is made, Child Support notifies both parents of the assessment and lets both parents know about their right to apply for:

-• a review of the decision; or
+• a review of the decision (see section 6.4); or

 What can I do if I need proof that another person is a parent or proof that I am not a parent?

-If you think that you are not the parent of a child, or if you do not have proof that the other person who you say is the parent of the child is the parent of the child, you can apply to the Family Law Courts for a declaration of parentage.
+If Child Support has refused your application because you do not have proof that the other person is the parent of the child, you can apply to the Family Law Court for a declaration of parentage under s 106A of the Child Support (Assessment) Act 1989.
+You should seek legal advice before making a court application.

 You can apply for legal aid to cover both the cost of DNA testing and representation.